oroinc/documentation/cloud/maintenance/basic-use.rst

 The List of Existing Backups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To view the list of the backups, run `backup:list` command:
+To view the list of the backups, run the `backup:list` command:

 .. code-block:: none
     :linenos: